 Action Learning is a form of peer mentoring.

-Starting in November, Independent Dance and Dancers’ Career Development jointly offer an opportunity for dance professionals seeking a rigorous, reflective space to develop.
+Independent Dance and Dancers’ Career Development jointly offer this opportunity for dance professionals seeking a rigorous, reflective space to develop.
+The first two sets started their year-long journey in November 2016.

-Over the course of a year, up to three peer groups will meet five times to work through real-life projects and problems in a confidential space, with an experienced facilitator.
+Over the course of a year, the peer groups meet five times to work through real-life projects and problems in a confidential space, with an experienced facilitator.

 The Dance Professionals Fund is offering travel bursaries for artists based outside of London to support the cost of travelling to meetings.
 Please note in your application if you are interested in a travel bursary.